ACeldo1/Basic-Tip-Calculator/README.md

-# Pre-work - Basic Tip Calculator
+# Pre-work - Tipulator
-Basic Tip Calculator is a tip calculator application for iOS.
+Tipulator is a basic tip calculator application for iOS.

 Submitted by: Andy Celdo